junxit/us-congress-bills-115/derived/amendments.md

 ### 7 U.S.C. § 3125a

-> Section 308(b)(6) of the Department of Agriculture Reorganization Act of 1994 (7 U.S.C.
+> Section 308(b)(6)(A) of the Federal Crop Insurance Reform and Department of Agriculture Reorganization Act of 1994 (7 U.S.C.
 3125a note) is amended by striking “on the date that is 10 years after the date of enactment of this section” and inserting “on June 18, 2023”.

 | | |
 |---|---|